 Language Injection Settings dialog: Java Parameter

-The dialog box opens when you click on the Language Injections page, and choose Java Parameter on the context menu, or select an entry and click .
+The dialog opens when you click on the Language Injections page, and choose Java Parameter from the context menu, or select an entry and click .

 Note that the Prefix and Suffix fields are optional.

 Click and select the class of interest.
 As a result, the methods of the class along with their parameters are shown.

 Select the parameters for which you want to enable the injection.